Industry: Financial Services

 Thanks to an alphabet soup of file formats (e.g., .pdf, .rtf, .txt, .doc, .docx, .xls), business partners must work together, often on a case-by-case basis, to figure out what will be the most suitable format to use when exchanging data.
 In some cases, .txt files might be best, while in others, spreadsheets with an .xls extension might be better.

 Coordinating formatting needs may seem like a daunting task, but that’s only the start.
 Businesses must also decide the best way to deliver those files, be it via FTP, FTPS, SFTP or HTTPS, which is yet another steaming bowl of alphabet soup.

-Fortunately, solutions like GoAnywhere MFT are available to help make the setup and delivery of these files easy, no matter the formats and delivery methods.
-For example, Fidelity Express uses GoAnywhere to automate the data flow to and from its business partners without requiring the company to manually write software scripts.
+Fortunately, managed file transfer solutions like GoAnywhere MFT are available to help make the setup and delivery of these files easy, no matter the formats and delivery methods.
+Fidelity Express uses GoAnywhere to automate the data flow to and from its business partners without requiring the company to manually write software scripts.
 And just as significantly, considering the nature of its business, Fidelity Express uses GoAnywhere's built-in security functions to help ensure those files are locked down in transit.

 Walk-in bill payment is nearly as simple.
-As Dwight Hammit, programming supervisor with Fidelity Express, explains, “When a customer walks into a store, they will tell the attendant who the biller is they wish to pay.
+As Dwight Hammit, Programming Supervisor at Fidelity Express, explained: "When a customer walks into a store, they will tell the attendant who the biller is they wish to pay.
 The agent will then take the payment, select the biller to be paid on our machine, key in the amount of the payment, and print out a receipt for the customer."
 As with money orders, a small fee is charged for this service.